maitesin/summer-course/content.md

 The GPUs of the most powerful class typically interface with the motherboard by means of an expansion slot such as PCI Express (PCIe) or Accelerated Graphics Port (AGP) and can usually be replaced or upgraded with relative ease, assuming the motherboard is capable of supporting the upgrade.

 ![](img/computer/gpu.jpg)

+## Exercises

+1. What is the primary use of the GPU?
+1. Which component is in charge of performing calculation?
+1. Which kind of storage is meant for storing big amounts of data?
+And to store data that you need to access really fast?

 # System on a Chip (SoC)